obliviateandsurrender/Xv6-OS/README.md

 ## General Notes:

-1. The xv6 OS base code can be downloaded from https://github.com/mit-pdos/xv6- public
+1. The xv6 OS base code can be downloaded from https://github.com/mit-pdos/xv6-public
 2. Whenever you add new files do not forget to add them to the Makefile so that they get included in the build.
 3. Documentation - [https://pdos.csail.mit.edu/6.828/2011/xv6/book-rev6.pdf](https://pdos.csail.mit.edu/6.828/2011/xv6/book-rev6.pdf)